News – New Buddy – Tony Francis from Thornhill

 We have recently had adverts playing on West Sound Radio, they were kindly sponsored by The Dumfries Lions Club, for which we thank them very much.

-The next round of adverts will be coming out very soon, they have been kindly sponsored by the Rotary Club of Dumfries.
+The next round of adverts was kindly sponsored by the Rotary Club of Dumfries.
 Our picture shows our Chairman Roly accepting the very generous donation from Tom Marchbank, of the Rotary Club of Dumfries.

-Our Chairman, Treasurer & two fellow Prostate Buddies D & G buddies were invited to attend a cheque presentation last night at the Spread Eagle Inn Dumfries.
+Our Chairman, Treasurer & two fellow Prostate Buddies D & G buddies were invited to attend a cheque presentation at the Spread Eagle Inn Dumfries.

-The back story for this started way back last year, when the regulars of the Spread Eagle decided to strip off for a “Naked Calendar” to raise funds for our charity.
+The back story for this started way back in 2019, when the regulars of the Spread Eagle decided to strip off for a “Naked Calendar” to raise funds for our charity.

-The buddies cannot thank the regulars enough for this generous act £2565 was raised for the sale of the calendars added to the rest of the fundraising that has taken place over the last few months at the Spread Eagle, The Salutation, The Devorgilla & the Globe, the total now raised sits at £3734.
+The buddies cannot thank the regulars enough for this generous act £2565 was raised for the sale of the calendars added to the rest of the fundraising that has taken place at the Spread Eagle, The Salutation, The Devorgilla & the Globe.
+The total now raised sits at £3734.

 Our picture shows several of the brave lads, (back row l>r) clothed this time, Sean Walsh, Dougie Allison, Ian Jones, Graham Dalgliesh, Brian Boyes & Mark Broadfoot. (front row l>r) Buddy Jim, Chairman Roly, Diana Wilson, calendar organiser, Buddy Robert, Landlady of the Spread Eagle, Helen Dickson & Treasurer Andrew.

 The auction house (Mathewsons) generously did not charge us any fees for selling the vehicle so the whole £3800 was banked before Christmas.
-This has allowed us to commission three months of adverts on local West Sound Radio, it will also allow us to do even more advertising and awareness campaigns going into 2020.
+This has allowed us to commission three months of adverts on local West Sound Radio, it will also allow us to do even more advertising and awareness campaigns during 2020/21.

 Our launch night on 26th June: